FAQ: Higher Education Opportunity

 Can my child elect to put off college for a year (or more)?

-To remain eligible for the HEO the student must enroll in his or her respective HEO-approved institution, as indicated on the HEO Acceptance Form, for the fall semester following acceptance into the program.
+To remain eligible for the HEO the student must enroll in their respective HEO-approved institution, as indicated on the HEO Acceptance Form, for the fall semester following acceptance into the program.
 In future semesters, the child may elect not to enroll; however, the student must meet eligibility requirements to continue to participate.

 Will the HEO cover the summer semesters?

 The HEO covers up to 6 total credit hours during the summer.
-Note, however, that new HEO participants who have applied and been awarded the HEO for the coming year will not start receiving tuition assistance through the HEO program until the fall.
+Newly awarded HEO participants do not receive tuition assistance until the first fall semester of their award year.

 What happens if my child’s cumulative GPA drops below a 2.75?